 On the south side of the bridge, there is a path that leads down to the rope swing area.

-Word of Caution: If it starts raining hard while you are here, leave immediately because the river can rise fast without warning.
+Word of caution: If it starts raining hard while you are here, leave immediately because the river can rise fast without warning.

-5. Explore El Castillo town
+9. Explore El Castillo Town

-Tucked away just south of Lake Arenal is the cute little town of El Castillo that often times gets overlooked by the adrenaline-seeking visitors.
+Tucked away just south of Lake Arenal is the cute little town of El Castillo that often gets overlooked by adrenaline-seeking visitors.
 You’ll need a 4×4 vehicle to get here (in our opinion), but cars are easy and cheap to rent in Costa Rica.

 On a clear day, you can drive up the hill in town and look out over the lake for a stunning view.
-There is a butterfly conservatory and many small B&Bs that would be perfect for a relaxing stay to get way from the crowds in La Fortuna.
+There is a butterfly conservatory and many small B&Bs that would be perfect for a relaxing stay to get away from the crowds in La Fortuna.

 If you do go, be sure to eat lunch or dinner at La Ventanita, which has the best burritos and smoothies in Arenal (and they are reasonably priced at $5 USD for a burrito and $2 for a smoothie).